wjbarng/INFO441-Wholesale/README.md

 Database design: https://www.lucidchart.com/invitations/accept/86a6aaec-9d89-46e2-b6ab-ee0a94e94589

-Endpoints

-\` = required

-For the "POST", "DELETE", "PATCH" methods, users who are signed as ADMIN have permission.
-For the "GET" method, anyone can call this method even people who are not signed in.

-1. api/dicounts
-  * "GET" = Displays the list of the discounts that Wholesale offers
-  * "POST" = add new data into the Database
-    * percentage = percentage of discount`
-    * minQuan = minimum quantity`
-    * maxQuan = maximum quantity`
-    * disShipping = dicount on disShipping`

-    Returns the Json object with new data
-  * "PATCH" = edit the existing data
-    * id = id of the discount`
-    * percentage = percentage of discount
-    * minQuan = minimum quantity
-    * maxQuan = maximum quantity
-    * disShipping = dicount on disShipping

-    Returns the Json object with updated data

-2. api/categories
-  * "GET" = Displays the list of the categories
-  * "POST" = add new Categories into the Database
-    * name = name of the category'
-    * description = description of the category
-    * image = image of the category`

-3. api/categories/<category_id>
-  * "GET" = displays specific category with the products in the category
-  * "PATCH" = updates data of specific category
-    * name = name of the category
-    * description = description of the category
-    * image = image of the category`
-  * "DELETE" = delete the category

-Following fields need to store in the category table using "POST" before using products and products register page.
-* Pantry & Dry Goods
-* Bath & Facial Tissue
-* Canned Goods
-* Cleaning Products
-* Coffee & Sweeteners
-* Emergency Kits & Supplies
-* Breakroom Serving Supplies
-* Gourmet Foods
-* Paper Towels
-* Snacks
-* Water & Beverages

-4. api/products
-  * "GET" = displays the list of the products
-  * "POST" = Adds new product into the Database
-    * name = name of the product`
-    * description = description of the product
-    * image = image
-    * price = price`
-    * category = category name`
-    * max_quantity = max quantity that one order can buy`
-    * min_quantity_retail = min quantity that one retailer should buy` return the new data in the JSON Format
-  * "DELETE" = delete the product from the database
-    * name = name of the product

-5. api/products/<product_id>
-  * "GET" = displays the product information
-  * "PATCH" = update the product information
-    * name = name of the product
-    * description = description of the product
-    * image = image
-    * price = price
-    * max_quantity = max quantity that one order can buy
-    * min_quantity_retail = min quantity that one retailer should buy returns the updated JSON data

-View pages
-1. products/<product_id> (try 26)
-  * Anyone can access this website
-  * Show the product information
-2. products/register
-  * Form that 'admin' users can register the project
-  * Buyers are not authenticated

 # Database
 The database an individual table
 BusinessApplication to store applications for businesses that want to be members of